tandav/Links/dev/databases/SQL.md

     - `SELECT * FROM A, B`
     - `SELECT * FROM A JOIN B` (without `ON`)
     - `SELECT * FROM A CROSS JOIN B`
+    - A cross join produces the Cartesian product of the tables involved in the join.
+The size of a Cartesian product result set is the number of rows in the first table multiplied by the number of rows in the second table

 ## Deep
 - [Why Uber Engineering Switched from Postgres to MySQL | Hacker News](https://news.ycombinator.com/item?id=12166585)
 - postgresql vs oracle